 Parx Online Sportsbook

 Greenwood Gaming, the owner and operator of Parx Casino, was the second casino operator in Pennsylvania to apply for a sports betting permit.
-The operator applied to the Pennsylvania Gaming Control Board on Aug.
+The operator applied to the Pennsylvania Gaming Control Board (PGCB) on Aug.
 24.

 Latest news on Parx Sportsbook